apache/jackrabbit-site/src/site/markdown/creating-releases.md

    [Oak Jira](https://issues.apache.org/jira/projects/OAK?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page))
    and that all the related issues have been resolved.
 4. Create a new version in JIRA for the next release.
+5. Check for issues that have been resolved but do not have "fixVersion" set - these may need to be updated before creating the release notes ([Jackrabbit Jira](https://issues.apache.org/jira/issues/?jql=project%20%3D%20JCR%20AND%20status%20%3D%20resolved%20AND%20fixVersion%20IS%20EMPTY%20ORDER%20BY%20issuekey%20DESC%20), [Oak Jira](https://issues.apache.org/jira/issues/?jql=project%20%3D%20OAK%20AND%20status%20%3D%20resolved%20AND%20fixVersion%20IS%20EMPTY%20ORDER%20BY%20issuekey%20DESC%20)).
-5. Create a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
+6. Create a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
     If such a file already exists, update it for the release.
 See a previous release notes for examples of what to include.
 The release note report in Jira is a useful source of required information: Open the [Jackrabbit Jira](https://issues.apache.org/jira/projects/JCR?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page)